geertvos/automator/README.md

 ```

 ## Cron support ##
 Each script normally runs every 60s.
 However, for some cases you might want to schedule your script.
-On script initialization the engine will check if the settings object exists.
-If it exists, the cronSchedule setting will be used as cron schedule.
-The pattern is a list of six single space-separated fields: representing: second, minute, hour, day, month, weekday.
+On script initialization the engine will check if a settings object exists.
+If it exists, the cronSchedule setting will be used as cron pattern.
+The pattern is a list of six single space-separated fields representing: second, minute, hour, day, month, weekday.
 Month and weekday names can be given as the first three letters of the English names.
 It follows the cron tab spec.
 Documentation can be found here: https://www.manpagez.com/man/5/crontab/

 ```
 var settings = {